BetaHuhn/ackee-report/README.md

 ### Email setup

-If you want to send your report via email, you have to specify your email providers SMTP server and credentials, aswell as the from option:
+If you want to send your report via email, you have to specify your email providers SMTP server and credentials, as well as the from option:

 - *Host* - `smtp.example.com`
 - *Port* - `465`
 - *Username* - `username@example.com`
 - *Password* - `password`
 - *From* - `username@example.com` or `Ackee <username@example.com>`

+> **Note:** For port 465 ackee-report will use TLS when connecting to your email server, on all other ports it will use STARTTLS (#44)

 Common providers: